 Our long term theory of change is that if we increase the number of educated members of each community we work with, soon enough they will start leading this movement of education for their own communities eventually ending the cycles of poverty.

-We start with our induction phase where we scout for locations where we will setup our satellite centers.
+We start with our induction phase where we scout for locations where we will setup our After School Learning centers.
+These are fully equipped centers which can provide access to infinite resources both physical and virtual.
 These are then staffed by hand-picked graduates/semi-graduates or our own alumni from the same community whom we will train and empower to execute our mission.

 Next, we start our selection process of the families based on our in depth assessment of the financial status, potential of the child, the level of commitment and most importantly how invested the family is in breaking away from their current situation.